2022 UST Growling Tigers basketball team: First round

+Cabañero scored a career-high 33 points in their 69–60 win over the Adamsonm Soaring Falcons.
+The Falcons had threatened within three points in the last 41.6 seconds before Cabañero converted on a step-back jumper to beat the shot clock.
+The Tigers went successful in defending Adamson's Jerom Lastimosa who scored only ten points in the game as he failed a three-point shot attempt while trailing 60–63.

 After a high-scoring first half of play, both UST and Adamson went lethargic, scoring only six and four points, respectively to end the third period.
 The two squads shared a combined total of 14 turnovers in the ten-minute duration.
 UST was able to pick up their offense and increase their lead to ten after outscoring the Falcons, 61-51, four minutes into the fourth quarter.

 Cabañero, who was celebrating his 19th birthday in a few days tallied a high field goal percentage of 72.2 on a 13-of-18 clip.
 His 33-point output was the highest individual score by a Tiger since Kean Baclaan scored 35 points in their preseason game in August.